jaericho/jaericho.github.io/_posts/2021-12-19-Plex-Needed-A-Diet.md

 After a while, Plex will need to go on a diet.

-The default thumbnail generation in [Plex](https://www.plex.tv) is every two seconds and it doesn't much of a library before you're looking at 100+ GB in your Plex installation filled with thumbnails.
+The default thumbnail generation in [Plex](https://www.plex.tv) is every two seconds and it doesn't take much of a library before you're looking at a 100+ GB Plex installation filled with thumbnails.
 The thumbnails are nice, but I don't think that one every two seconds is necessary.
 I read that some client devices will only show thumbnails every 5 seconds, so that seems like a good tradeoff for size but still have accurate thumbnails.
 I don't think that comment was directed at the [AppleTV](https://www.apple.com/apple-tv-4k/), so I still don't know what is the optimal interval for an AppleTV.

 I changed the setting from 2 seconds to 5 seconds and it really helps save space.
-It halved my 130+ GB Plex install and I recommend this change to anyone with a moderately sized library.
+It halved my 130+ GB Plex install and I recommend this change to anyone with even a moderately sized library.

 The instructions can be found [here](https://forums.plex.tv/t/big-media-folder-make-smaller-video-preview-thumbnails/635729/6).